ezbz12345/Project-5-Treehouse/README.md

 Going for exceeds expectations ONLY.
-I do not want to pass with meets requiresments.
+I do not want to pass with meets requirements.
 Thank you.